Inspirational Quotes by Humanitarian Oprah Winfrey

-Born to an unmarried teenage mother in 1954 and raised on a farm in Milwaukee, Mississippi by her grandmother, Oprah Winfrey’s childhood is the epitome of early life adversities.
+Born to an unmarried teenage mother in 1954 and raised on a farm in Milwaukee, Mississippi, by her grandmother, Oprah Winfrey’s childhood is the epitome of early life adversities.
 Winfrey’s experience with sexual abuse, racism and poverty forced her to recognize that she needed to change her perspective on life.
-She decided to transform her life into the positive and make the most of it.
+She decided to positively transform her life and make the most of it.
 Winfrey is most known for her talk show, The Oprah Winfrey Show.
-However, this was only one of the philanthropists’ many successes that led her to become the first female African American billionaire in North America.
+However, this was only one of the philanthropist’s many successes that led her to become the first female African American billionaire in North America.
 Below are a few inspirational quotes by humanitarian Oprah Winfrey.

 Wise Words from Oprah Winfrey

 1997 Wellesley College Commencement Address

 Winfrey followed this quote by acknowledging how life will always be a continuous roller coaster and mistakes will be made along the way.
 Winfrey’s life story is an example of how wounds shouldn’t define who you are.
 Instead, the vital aspect of life is how you respond to it.
 The year following her commencement speech in 1997, Winfrey created a public charity open called Oprah Winfrey’s Angel Network.
 The charity’s purpose is to encourage people to use their own life to impact others positively.

 “My integrity is not for sale, and neither is yours.”

 This quote defines Winfrey’s belief that you should never sell yourself out, no matter what happens.
 She highlights that everyone should always believe in what they stand for.
 Additionally, Winfrey emphasizes that people should follow their dreams and encourage others to do so by doing precisely that herself.

 2008 Stanford University Commencement Speech